 Kuchinski has redirected the Ceramics curriculum to be an aesthetically and professionally focused educational experience.
 She was central to the redesign of the Ceramics studio in 2006, which is now considered a model learning facility.
 Kuchinski played a central role in the management of the Wings Student Art Gallery and in the construction of the new student gallery in the Student Services Center.

 In the classroom, Losacco was an early advocate of alternative delivery strategies and contemporary learning environments.
 He is a key curriculum developer of web development-related courses for students, the Teaching and Learning Center and applications across campus.
-He currently serves as the webmaster for the faculty association, has served as coordinator of the Computer Information Systems program and works diligently as a program advisor.
+He currently serves as the webmaster for the faculty association, has served as coordinator of the Computer and Information Science program and works diligently as a program advisor.